Abhijeet-Singh14/YouTube-Video-Pauser-Edge-Chrome-Extension/README.md

 4. Now Click on the extension icon in the extension toolbar and click once on Deactivate Extension button from the popup menu that appears.
 Again restart your browser once.

-5. Now the Extensions Activate/Deactivate Button is Fully activated and you can use it to Activate/Deactivate the Extension.
+5. Now the Activate/Deactivate Button of the Extension is Fully activated and you can use it to Activate/Deactivate the Extension.

 ## Usage